Control Cytokines: A Guide to Fix Lyme Symptoms & The Immune System

 Nrf2 Signals Production of Antioxidants.

-Sleep Lowers Cytokine Inflammation in Lyme Disease
+Sleep Lowers Cytokine Inflammation in Persistent Infections and Mold Toxicity

 Sleep also has a big impact on cytokines.
-Lack of sleep triggers more cytokines.
-And high cytokines can cause insomnia.
+Lack of sleep triggers more cytokines and high cytokines can cause insomnia.

 How to Lower Cytokines

-Get Sleep.
+Get Sleep

-First it is important to get 7-9 hours of sleep a night.
+First, it is important to get 7-9 hours of sleep a night.
 Sleep lowers cytokines.

-Use Supplements.
+Use Supplements

-To lower cytokines there are a number of interventions to:
+To lower cytokines, there are a number of interventions to:

 • increase antioxidants,